Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

     .scan((state, reducer) => reducer(state));
 ~~~

-We'll look at each reducer stream in detail in the section [Updating the game state objects](#updating-the-game-state-objects).
+We'll look at each reducer stream in detail in the section [Updating the game state collection](#updating-the-game-state-collection).